All About Monitor Lizards

 Video: Monitor Lizard vs Croc

-Watch this two-minute video to see the monitor lizard and its aggressive behavior in action as it goes after a crocodile’s eggs.
+Watch this two-minute video to see the monitor lizard and its aggressive behavior as it goes after a crocodile’s eggs.

 Is It Venemous?